-Santa Monica College will disclose information from a student's education records only with the written consent of the student, Students must file their request at the Admissions and Records Office or to custodian of records requested.
+Santa Monica College will disclose information from a student's education records only with the written consent of the student.
+Students must file their request at the Admissions and Records Office or to the assigned custodian of record requested.

-Student records shall be released pursuant to a student's written consent.
+• Student records shall be released pursuant to a student's written consent by submitting a "Release of Information to Third Party" form to Admissions and Records.

 [Insert local procedure on obtaining consent or student request]. except as set forth below.

 The College may disclose information without student consent as follows:

-- 1. To officials and employees of Santa Monica College, if only when that person has a legitimate educational interest to inspect a record.
-[Insert local procedure on release of records to District officials and employees.] - 2.
-To authorized representatives of the Comptroller General of the United States, the Secretary of Health, Education and Welfare, an administrative head of an education agency, state education officials, or their respective designees or the United States Office of Civil Rights, where that information is necessary to audit or evaluate a state or federally supported education program or pursuant to a federal or state law., except Exceptions that are when the collection of personally identifiable information is specifically authorized by federal law, any data collected by those officials shall be protected in a manner that will not permit the personal identification of students or their parents by other than those officials, and any personally identifiable data shall be destroyed when no longer needed for that audit, evaluation, and enforcement of federal legal requirements.
+- To officials and employees of Santa Monica College, if only when that person has a legitimate educational interest to inspect a record. [-Insert local procedure on release of records to District officials and employees.] - 2.
+To authorized representatives of the Comptroller General of the United States, the Secretary of Health, Education and Welfare, an administrative head of an education agency, state education officials, or their respective designees or the United States Office of Civil Rights, where that information is necessary to audit or evaluate a state or federally supported education program or pursuant to a federal or state law.

+, except Exceptions that are when the collection of personally identifiable information is specifically authorized by federal law.
+Any data collected by the authorized federal officials shall be protected in a manner that will not permit the personal identification of students or their parents by anyone other than those officials, and any personally identifiable data shall be destroyed when no longer needed for that audit, evaluation, and enforcement of federal legal requirements. (see AR ???)